M3TASERVE/website/content/website/privacy-policy/index.md

 ## How to contact Us

-If you have any questions or comments about this Privacy Policy or Our privacy practices, you can contact Us at any time at info@localstack.cloud
+If you have any questions or comments about this Privacy Policy or Our privacy practices, you can contact Us at any time at info@m3taserve.cloud

 ---
 Last updated: March, 2022 (2022.v1)